Where To Shoot A Deer With A Bow

 If a liver or stomach hit is suspected, give the deer at least 8 hours to expire.
 Most deer shot in this area will bed close by.

-Taking up the trail too early is likely to jump a deer from their bed and make recovery nearly impossible.
-If a blood trail runs cold and no other blood can be found, check for sign around nearby water sources.
+Taking up the trail too early will likely jump a deer from its bed and make recovery nearly impossible.
+If a blood trail runs cold and no other blood can be found, check for signs around nearby water sources.

-Deer hit it the stomach usually spike a fever before death and seek out water.
+Deer hit in the stomach, usually spike a fever before death and seek out water.

 Making Your Shot Count